 In February 2020, the Company entered into a mortgage agreement with South Porte Bank for the purchase and development of a property in Mt.
 Vernon, IL.
-Pursuant to amendments to the mortgage agreement, the Company is making interest-only monthly payments at a rate of 5.5% per annum through the amended maturity date of August 31, 2021, at which time the parties are expected to enter into a one-year renewal agreement.
+Pursuant to the amended mortgage agreement, the mortgage shall be repaid in monthly installments of principal and interest of approximately \$6,000 which began in August 2021 and continues through its maturity in June 2022, at which time all remaining principal, interest and fees shall be due.